DomGambarini/milestone-two-memory-game/README.md

 ## Testing

 - Both CSS and HTML code was validated and showed no signs of errors with W3C Markup validator and W3C CSS Validator.
-- Javascript code was validated and showed no signs of error with JSHint tool.
+- Javascript code was validated and showed no sign of errors with JSHint tool.

 ## Manual Testing